 More to come

 In future, the Metro line will be extended from Matinkylä to Kivenlahti.
-The new section of line will be seven kilometers long with five new stations and it will open at the earliest in 2020.
+The new section of line will be seven kilometers long with five new stations and it will open in the 2020's.
 The construction of the second phase of the West Metro has already started.
 The second phase includes also the construction of a new underground Metro depot in Sammalvuori.

 This tunnel goes to the construction site of the Soukka Metro Station.
 The Soukka station is one of the stations to be opened in the second phase, at the earliest in 2020.